 Almond butter has various other benefits too.
 It contains three times as much vitamin E as peanut butter and seven times more calcium, and twice as much iron.
 Organic almond butter is even richer in fiber content, so it can make you feel fuller, faster.
 If you’re looking for an ingredient that might help you eat less, almond butter could be it.

 One area where peanut butter does outshine almond butter, however, is in protein.
-There are about 6.7 grams of protein in a serving of almond butter, compared to 7.1 grams in peanut.
+There are about 6.7 grams of protein in a serving of almond butter, compared to 7.1 grams in peanut butter.

 If you’re using store-bought almond butter, make sure you check the almond butter recipe on the label.
 To help you lose weight, you’ll need something free from things like palm oil, saturated fat, and extra sugars, flavors, or preservatives.

 One of the main benefits of almond butter for weight loss is that it’s packed with fiber.
 Fiber is the stuff in your food that’s responsible for making you feel fuller, faster.
-The more satisfied you feel after a slice of almond butter on toast, the less you’re likely to eat.
+The more satisfied you feel after a slice of almond butter on toast, the less you’re likely to eat something else a short time later.

 Some research also suggests that almonds might be suitable for helping adults with higher cholesterol lose weight.
 However, for now, there’s still a lot of experimentation needed.